nodejs/node/deps/uv/docs/src/udp.rst

     * `nread`:  Number of bytes that have been received.
       0 if there is no more data to read.
-Note that 0 may also mean that an empty datagram was received (in this case `addr` is not NULL). < 0 if a transmission error was detected.
+Note that 0 may also mean that an empty datagram was received (in this case `addr` is not NULL). < 0 if a transmission error was detected; if using :man:`recvmmsg(2)` no more chunks will be received and the buffer can be freed safely.
     * `buf`: :c:type:`uv_buf_t` with the received data.
     * `addr`: ``struct sockaddr*`` containing the address of the sender.
       Can be NULL.
 Valid for the duration of the callback only.